TimSC/pyanpr/README.md

 managetrainingchars.py is an interactive, command line tool to split the plates into separate characters and verify the character bounding boxes match the true registration.
 Saving data from this tool generates the files:

-charbboxes.dat
+* charbboxes.dat
-charcofgs.dat
+* charcofgs.dat
-charbboxangle.dat
+* charbboxangle.dat
-charstrings.dat
+* charstrings.dat

 Run trainchars.py to collect examples of each character.
 Only half the data is used in training and the remainer is reserved for testing.
-This produces the file: charmodel.dat
+This produces the file "charmodel.dat".

 ==ANPR Recognition==

 The main script to recognise plates is anpr.py.
 Run this without arguments and it begins processing the unseen test data.
 It is likely the image files are stored in a different location than the program expects, so pass the folder location to anpr.py and it will process unseen test images.
+The anpr.py script requires a recognition model (files charbboxes.dat, charcofgs.dat, charbboxangle.dat, charstrings.dat) but a sample model is included in this repository.

  python anpr.py anpr-plates/

 Alternatively, specify a single image to process as the first argument:

  python anpr.py /path/to/file/IMG_20140219_105154.jpeg